January 2021 | ||||||

 |

-Members of the St. Michael-Albertville and Monticello Rotary Clubs along with the Crisis Nursery and Family Youth Community Connections (FYCC) have teamed up to provide beds for kids who otherwise would not have a bed to sleep in.
+STMA Rotary, along with the Crisis Nursery and Family Youth Community Connections (FYCC) have teamed up to provide beds for kids who otherwise would not have a bed to sleep in.

 There are hundreds of children in our area who sleep on a floor rather than in a bed.
-We are providing these beds to the kids at no cost, but to the kids who get the beds they are priceless.
+We are providing these beds to the kids at no cost, but to the kids who get the beds, they are priceless.
 The children apply via Family Youth Community Connections (FYCC) who coordinates with Crisis Nursery, Rivers of Hope, Wright County Human Services, and the School Districts of Wright County for this program.

 Donation drop off sites are Courage Kenny of Albertville, Tree of Life, Financial Security Bank, and Community Development Bank.